 As listed on their website this process is “not to be used for Visas, Foreign Adoption, Immigration, etc.” Instead, the "Letter of Good Conduct Form" must be used.

-State companies and individuals have many reasons for doing a background check on someone.
+State companies and individuals have many reasons for doing a background check in CT on someone.
 Most often employers want to know more about potential candidates.
 Other purposes are for tenant screening, licensing and certifications, the hiring of domestic workers or someone who will care for children or elderly adults.
 Official state background checks are also used for lending, insurance, and permits.